graasp/graasp/README.md

 Graasp offers two ways to install the Graasp backend :

-- [Docker](#docker-installation) (recommended) : this allows you to run a preconfigured environnement
+- [Docker](#docker-installation) (recommended) : this allows you to run a preconfigured environment
 - [Local](#local-installation) : you'll need to install and configure all the required services

 ### Docker installation

-We recommend to set up the development environment using Docker, as it allows to use a preconfigured developement environnement.
+We recommend to set up the development environment using Docker, as it allows to use a preconfigured development environment.

 First open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd> (or <kbd>ctrl</kbd> instead of <kbd>cmd</kbd>), and typing `Open Folder in Container`.